I was among top 3 best players in the world in 2010 – Asamoah Gyan

 -

-Asamoah Gyan: I scored 20 penalties in training the day before Uruguay miss
+Asamoah Gyan: I scored 20 penalties in training day before Uruguay miss